deanhtid/lake-tahoe-website/README.md

 # lake-tahoe-website
-A website for Lake Tahoe, California
+A fully responsive website for Lake Tahoe, California